CalianaFortin/CalianaFortin.github.io/essays/Asking Smart Questions.md

 ## What is a smart question?

 Not all questions are treated equally.
 A question like  "Where can I find a good IDE?", will often receive replies like "Google it yourself".
 This is a not so smart question.
 The person responding to the question believes the asker didn't do the research themselves.
 Overall it makes the asker seem lazy.
 This not so smart question can be made into a smart question.
+Rather the asker should have typed "I have googled for some good IDE's, but I am not sure which one to pick X or Y. Any suggestions for the one I should choose."
+This questions tells the responders that the asker did their research, it also gives the responder some extra insight about what to answer and also how to answer.

+## Why are smart questions important?